mozilla-services/autopush/docs/testing.rst

 via ``adb logcat``.

 For desktop use, you can set ``dom.push.loglevel`` to ``"debug"``.
-This will log all push messagesto the Browser Console (Tools > Web Developer > Browser Console).
+This will log all push messages to the Browser Console (Tools > Web Developer > Browser Console).